 – Getting curious about insects, bodies, and plants in a session

-You can find out more about the one year Wild Therapy training here
+You can find out more about the wider Wild Therapy world here

-Listen to a recent podcast interview with Stephen here
+Listen to a podcast interview with Stephen here